Código F.A.M.A.: Alegríjes y Rebujos

 The winner, Miguel Martínez, went on to star in the Mexican soap opera Alegrijes y Rebujos", along with seven others from the final group of eight (María Chacón, Jesús Zavala, Diego González, Nora Cano, Michelle Álvarez, Antonio Hernández and Allisson Lozano).
 The soap opera was a success, as were the two soundtrack albums that were released from the show.
 All eight of the actors continued to perform as a musical group with the same name as the soap opera.
 They toured Mexico and were also involved in the second season of Código F.A.M.A..
+Miguel’s family also won a brand new Toyota Sequoia.